Sebane1/FFXIVVoicePackCreator/README.md

 - Tell the program which character voices you want to affect.
 - Hit generate and select an empty folder (or folder to overwrite) in your penumbra mods folder.
 - In game, hit rediscover in penumbra and enable your new voice pack mod.
 - Hit "Export Mod" in penumbra to generate a .pmp file to share with others.

+Need support, or just wanna talk sound?
+Visit our discord! https://discord.gg/rtGXwMn7pX